dreal/dreal.github.io/benchmarks/networks/thermo/index.md

 We consider a network of classical thermostat hybrid automata.
-A number of rooms are interconnected by open doors, and the temperature of each room is separately controlled by each thermostat that turns its heater on and off.
+A number of rooms are interconnected by open doors.
+The temperature of each room is separately controlled by its own thermostat controller that turns the heater on and off.

 ## Dynamics